gdevaney/WallAI/index.md

 Segmentation score evaluates how well models segment different objects within the image, such as ceilings, bed frames, windows, and etc.
 We determined that these qualitative metrics can be subjective, so in order to maintain consistency througout the entire experiments, we only had one annotator conducting the evaluation.

 For the quantitative analysis, we leverage the annotations from ADE20K dataset and calculate precision, recall, F1, and Intersection over Union score for two of our semantic segmentation models [3].
-After conducting error analysis on the segmentation, we ensemble the edge detection algorithm with two of our segmentation models and run the experiments again on a different dataset, 'tensorflow/lsun/bedroom'.
-With the two new models and dataset, we finally compare the results quantitatively and qualitatively with Home Depot's result.
+After conducting error analysis on the segmentation, we ensemble the edge detection algorithm with two of our segmentation models and run the experiments again.
+With the two new models, we compare the results quantitatively and qualitatively with Home Depot's result.
 We concluded, through qualitative and quantitative analysis, that our ensembled model best paints the walls given an indoor image.

 [^1]: Score 1 indicates very bad, Score 2 indicates major errors, Score 3 indicates minor errors, Score 4 inidcates minimal errors that cannot be detected easily, and Score 5 indicates almost perfect coloration, edge detection, and segementation score respectively